TomMikkola/Zumo/README.md

 # Zumo
 Zumo robot - school project

-maze.c
-A project where the robot can solve a maze (constructed from black lines on the floor) and avoid obstacles.
+maze.c <br> A project where the robot can solve a maze (constructed from black lines on the floor) and avoid obstacles.

-sumo.c
-A project where three robots where put inside a "sumo-arena" and the goal was to push other robots off the arena.
+sumo.c <br> A project where three robots where put inside a "sumo-arena" and the goal was to push other robots off the arena.